 Persons who have completed courses at Springfield College are not required to submit official transcripts for such work.
 (Also, they are not required to submit an immunization record, provided their studies from undergraduate level to graduate level are continuous.)
 The applicant is notified when final action is taken on the application.

 Springfield College faculty members with the rank of instructor or above may not receive a graduate degree from this institution.
 Full time non-faculty employees of Springfield College may not receive a degree beyond the Certificate of Advanced Graduate Study (CAGS) from Springfield College.
+Faculty and full-time non-faculty employees are not eligible for participation in the MBA program.
 Faculty and full-time non-faculty employees may register for graduate courses and apply such credit to graduate degrees at other institutions, where applicable.